- Benefits & Features

 "Really enjoyed the program and look forward to future sessions." – Bob Obrovac, Manager, Trade Strategy, JM Smucker

-Prof. Phillips’ research and teaching interests are in the broad area of predictive analytics and the use of quantitative methods to help businesses make more effective decisions.
+Dr. Phillips’ research and teaching interests are in the broad area of predictive analytics and the use of quantitative methods to help businesses make more effective decisions.
 His recent research has focused on the ways in which businesses can use their pricing and product positioning to improve profit and create competitive advantage.
+Dr. Phillips is the author of the book, Pricing and Revenue Optimization.
+He is also co-editor of The Oxford Handbook of Pricing Management